badinOndrej/ExtremelyInefficientHexDump/README.md

 # ExtremelyInefficientHexDump
 Extremely inefficient command line hex dump program
 Do not use for...
 Actually, don't use, full stop.
+Or do.
+I'm not telling you what to do, I'm not your mother.
-v0.3.inf slightly faster but still mostly unusable.
+v0.3.inf slightly faster but still unusable for large files.

 ## Build requirements
 .NET 5.0 SDK (https://dotnet.microsoft.com/download/dotnet/5.0)